There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Face to face

-- Indicative assessments in this unit are as follows: (1) ongoing assessment - direct observation of procedural skills (DOPS, Mini-CEX); (2) logbook; (3) oral examination (OSCE); and (4) professional behaviour assessment (failed component).
+Indicative assessments in this unit are as follows: (1) objective structured clinical examination; (2) viva voce; (3) oral examination (OSCE); and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - a Bachelor of Dental Science of The University of Western Australia or equivalent , a pass in the Primary examinations of the Royal Australasian College of Dental Surgeons or equivalent and at least two years' full-time equivalent experience in general dental practice

 - Students are required to be registered with the Dental Board of Australia for the duration of the Doctor of Clinical Dentistry (90840).

 - Contact hours